-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED JUNE 30, 2022
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED JUNE 30, 2023

-2021-01 Data Collection Form Submission
+2022-01 Data Collection Form Submission

-- Condition: The Regional Center has not submitted a Data Collection Form to the Federal Clearinghouse by the appropriate deadline. - Criteria: Uniform Guidance requires the electronic submission of the Data Collection Form to the Federal Clearinghouse the earlier of (1) nine months after the Regional Center's fiscal year-end or (2) 30 days after receiving the auditors' report. - Status: Due to management personnel changes, the finding was repeated in the current year as item 2022-01.
+- Condition: The Regional Center has not submitted a Data Collection Form to the Federal Clearinghouse by the appropriate deadline. - Criteria: Uniform Guidance requires the electronic submission of the Data Collection Form to the Federal Clearinghouse the earlier of (1) nine months after the Regional Center's fiscal year-end or (2) 30 days after receiving the auditors' report. - Status: Management has made personnel changes to ensure the audit and filing with the Federal Clearinghouse is completed in a timely manner.
+The June 30, 2023 audit was completed prior to the deadline and the finding was not repeated in the current year.